opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecs_configurations/obtaining_metadata_and_passing_user_data/injecting_user_data.rst

 Injecting User Data
 -------------------

 #.
-Create a user data script that complies with user data script specifications.
+Create a user-data script that complies with user-data script specifications.
 For details, see :ref:`Helpful Links <en-us_topic_0032380449__section54344118153243>`.

 #.
 When creating an ECS, set **Advanced Options** to **Configure now**, and paste the content of the user data script to the **User Data** text box or upload the user data file.